Dipika Pallikal: Career

-Career statistics
+Titles

 Following are the highlights of Dipika's WSA tour career.

 Awards

 Personal life

-Pallikal Karthik studied at Ethiraj College for Women majoring in English (IIIrd year-2012-2013).
-On 15 November 2013, she got engaged to Indian Cricketer Dinesh Karthik. whom she married in both traditional Christian wedding style and Hindu wedding style on 18 August 2015 and 20 August 2015, respectively.
-The couple became parents to twin boys, Kabir and Zian, on 18th October 2021.
+Pallikal studied at Ethiraj College for Women, majoring in English from 2012-2013.
+On 15 November 2013, she got engaged to Indian cricketer Dinesh Karthik.
+They married in the traditional Christian wedding style on 18 August 2015 and the Hindu wedding style on 20 August 2015.
+The couple became parents to twin boys, Kabir and Zian, on 18 October 2021.